 They're Both Essential to the Creation of Songs at a Professional Level

-It's important to note that each process requires the other-- The mastering engineer needs a professional mix in order to maximize the overall balance of a track, and the mixing engineer needs mastering to help the artist's vision truly come to life.
-One process is not more important to the other, as the sound would truly suffer without either of the two processing methods.
+It's important to note that each process requires the other - The mastering engineer needs a professional mix in order to maximize the overall balance of a track, and the mixing engineer needs mastering to help the artist's vision truly come to life.
+One process is not more important than the other, as the sound would truly suffer without either of the two processing methods.
 A song sounds unbalanced without mixing, and unpolished without the help of mastering studios.

 Both Mastering and Mixing Can Take Up Endless Amounts of Time

 As with any step of music composition, mastering and mixing are oftentimes subjective processes that can take plenty of time or no time at all depending on how a song sounds.
 A mixing engineer usually has more of an artistic touch with more tracks to deal with, but mastering can take much more technical training and testing since it's the final stage of the composition process.

 Mixing Vs. Mastering FAQs